Andrest07/Socket-Multithread/README.md

 # Socket program with multi threading
+# Brief Description
 The socket program we have helps us to connect a client to a server.
 Client.py file is message sender and receiver and server.py file is just a listener that works on data sent by client.

+# Installation guide
-Installation guide, after you download the client and server python file, you run the server file then the client file.
+after you download the client and server python file, you run the server file then the client file.

 You need to run both the client and server file in a separate console, or it will not output anything and result in an error.